-The study of voluntary motor skills of the fingers.
-Map of a comprehensive examination of fine motor skills of hands material on speech therapy on the topic
+Study of voluntary motor skills of the fingers.
+Map of a comprehensive examination of fine motor skills of the hands, material on speech therapy on the topic

-- EXTEND THE INDEX FINGER AND THE LITTLE FINGER OF THE RIGHT THEN THE LEFT HAND, BOTH HANDS;
+- EXTRACT THE INDEX AND LITTLE FINGER OF THE RIGHT THEN THE LEFT HAND, BOTH HANDS;

-- EXTEND THE INDEX AND MIDDLE FINGERS OF THE RIGHT, THEN THE LEFT HAND, OF BOTH HANDS;
+- EXTRACT THE INDEX AND MIDDLE FINGERS OF THE RIGHT, THEN THE LEFT HAND, OF BOTH HANDS;

-- PUT THE MIDDLE FINGERS ON THE INDEX FINGERS ON BOTH HANDS;
+- PLACE YOUR MIDDLE FINGERS ON YOUR INDEX FINGERS ON BOTH HANDS;

-- PUT THE INDEX FINGERS IN THE MIDDLE ON BOTH HANDS;
+- PLACE YOUR INDEX FINGERS IN THE MIDDLE OF BOTH HANDS;

-CONNECT THE THUMB OF THE RIGHT HAND INTO A RING, THEN YOU SHOULD DO THE SAME WITH THE LEFT HAND AND BOTH HANDS WITH THE INDEX (MIDDLE, RINGLE AND LITTLE FINGER).
-WHEN PERFORMING THIS TEST, THE ACCURACY AND CORRECTNESS OF PERFORMING THE CHILD'S TASKS IS NOTICED.
+JOIN THE THUMB OF YOUR RIGHT HAND INTO A RING, THEN YOU NEED TO DO THE SAME WITH YOUR LEFT HAND AND BOTH HANDS WITH YOUR INDEX (MIDDLE, RING AND LITTLE FINGER).
+WHEN PERFORMING THIS TEST, THE ACCURACY AND CORRECTNESS OF THE CHILD'S TASKS IS NOTED.

-2. EXAMINATION OF DYNAMIC COORDINATION OF FINGER MOVEMENTS:
+2. INVESTIGATION OF DYNAMIC COORDINATION OF MOVEMENTS OF THE FINGERS:

-ALTERNATELY, IT IS NECESSARY TO CONNECT ALL FINGERS WITH THE THUMB, FIRST OF THE RIGHT HAND, THEN THE LEFT, THEN BOTH HANDS SIMULTANEOUSLY (FINGERS HELLO FIRST ONLY THE RIGHT HAND, THEN THE FINGERS OF ONLY THE LEFT HAND HEALTHY, HEALTHY TSYA FINGERS OF THE RIGHT, LEFT HAND);
+ALTERNATIVELY YOU NEED TO CONNECT ALL THE FINGERS WITH THE THUMB OF FIRST THE RIGHT HAND, THEN THE LEFT, THEN BOTH HANDS AT THE SAME TIME (HEALTH THE FINGERS FIRST OF ONLY THE RIGHT HAND, THEN HEALTH THE FINGERS OF ONLY THE LEFT HAND, THE FINGERS OF THE RIGHT AND LEFT HANDS ARE ROLLING);

-ASSOCIATION OF THE PROGRAM (FROM THE FIRST PRESENTATION, FROM THE SECOND PRESENTATION, AFTER JOINT IMPLEMENTATION WITH YOU, NON-PERFORMANCE);
+MASTERING THE PROGRAM (FROM THE FIRST PRESENTATION, FROM THE SECOND PRESENTATION, AFTER COMPLETION JOINTLY WITH YOU, FAILURE);

-NATURE OF ACTION PERFORMANCE (SMOOTH, ELEMENTAL, SLOW, DIFFICULTIES OF SWITCHING IN A CHILD FROM ONE LINK TO ANOTHER);
+NATURE OF THE ACTION (SMOOTH, ELEMENTAL, SLOW, DIFFICULTIES IN A CHILD SWITCHING FROM ONE LEVEL TO ANOTHER);

-- ERRORS VIOLATION OF THE SEQUENCE OF MOVEMENTS, PERSEVERATIONS).
+- ERRORS VIOLATION OF SEQUENCE OF MOVEMENTS, PERSEVERATION).

-3. WE CARRY OUT A CHILD'S FEELING OF RHYTHM:
+3. CONDUCT A STUDY OF A CHILD’S SENSE OF RHYTHM:

-- CHANGE HANDS WITH SIMULTANEOUS CLOSING ONE HAND INTO A FIST THEN OPENING THE FIST OF ANOTHER HAND;
+- CHANGE HANDS WITH SIMULTANEOUS COMPRESSION OF ONE HAND INTO A FIST THEN OPENING THE FIST OF THE OTHER HAND;

 - PLAYING THE PIANO (FINGERS 1-5, 2-4, 5-1, 4-2, 1-2-3-4-5, 5-4-3-2-1);

-EXAMINATION OF THE TEMP OF MOVEMENTS WITH THE HELP OF A WRITTEN TEST: DRAW STICKS IN A LINE ON PAPER FOR 15 SECONDS AT ANY TEMP, FOR ANOTHER 15 SECONDS DRAW FASTER, THEN 15 SECONDS DRAW IN THE ORIGINAL TEMPE; THE RESULTS OF 1 AND 3 TIMES ARE COMPARED AND THE RATES ARE EVALUATED: FAST, NORMAL, SLOW.
-WHEN THIS TEST IS PERFORMED, THE FOLLOWING IS NOTICED:
+EXAMINATION OF THE RATE OF MOVEMENT USING A WRITTEN TEST: DRAW STICKS IN A LINE ON PAPER FOR 15 SECONDS AT AN ARBITRARY TEMPO, FOR ANOTHER 15 SECONDS DRAW FASTER, THEN DRAW AT THE ORIGINAL TEMP FOR 15 SECONDS E; RESULTS 1 AND 3 TIMES ARE COMPARED AND THE RATES ARE EVALUATED: ACCELERATED, NORMAL, SLOW.
+WHEN PERFORMING THIS TEST IT IS NOTED:

-- ABILITY OF RHYTHM RETENTION - SAVING IT IN MEMORY;
+- ABILITY TO RETENTION OF RHYTHM - STORING IT IN MEMORY;

-- ABILITY FOR RHYTHMIC CREATIVITY - RHYTHMIC ACTIVITY OF A CHILD.
+- ABILITY FOR RHYTHMIC CREATIVITY - RHYTHMIC ACTIVITY OF THE CHILD.

-4. RESEARCH OF THE MECHANISMS OF AUTOMATION OF THE MOVEMENTS OF THE LEADING HAND (LET'S HELLO).
+4. STUDY OF MECHANISMS OF AUTOMATION OF MOVEMENTS OF THE LEADING HAND (LET'S SAY GREETS).

-ACCORDING TO THE RESULTS OF THE SURVEY OF FINE MOTOR SKILLS, THE LEVEL OF THE CHILD IS DETERMINED.
-FOR EACH CORRECT EXERCISE GETS ONE POINT.
+ACCORDING TO THE RESULTS OF THE FINE MOTOR SKILLS EXAMINATION, THE CHILD'S LEVEL IS DETERMINED.
+EACH CORRECT EXERCISE WILL RECEIVE ONE POINT.

 - FIRST TASK 6 POINTS;